Phalacrocorax: Current taxonomy

-Alternative taxonomies
+Taxonomic history

-Formerly, the genus Phalacrocorax often included all members of the family Phalacrocoracidae.
-More recently, some authorities, such as the Clements checklist, recognized Microcarbo as distinct (due to its morphological distinctiveness and the old age of its split from the remaining cormorants), while retaining all other cormorants in a still-broad Phalacrocorax.
-The IOC checklist went a step further in recognizing Leucocarbo as well as Microcarbo as distinct (while retaining the rest in Phalacrocorax), but this treatment rendered Phalacrocorax paraphyletic (with some members much more closely related to Leucocarbo than others).
-Nowadays, due to the age of the splits between different cormorant clades, most authorities, including the aforementioned two checklists, now recognize seven cormorant genera: Microcarbo, Poikilocarbo, Phalacrocorax, Urile, Gulosus, Nannopterum, and Leucocarbo.
+Formerly, the genus Phalacrocorax usually included all members of the family Phalacrocoracidae, or with the exception of only the flightless cormorant in its own genus Nannopterum.
+A study in 1988 examining skeletal structure combined with some ecological aspects recommended dividing the family into multiple genera, but was not widely followed.
+Later research showed that Microcarbo was readily separable with its morphological distinctiveness and the old age of its split from the remaining cormorants; all other cormorants were retained in a still-broad Phalacrocorax.

+A 2014 study found Phalacrocrax to be the sister genus to Urile, which are thought to have split from each other between 8.9–10.3 million years ago.
+The IOC checklist went a step further in accepting Leucocarbo as well as Microcarbo as distinct (while retaining the rest in Phalacrocorax), but this treatment rendered Phalacrocorax paraphyletic (with some members much more closely related to Leucocarbo than others).
+Nowadays, due to the age of the splits between different cormorant clades, most authorities, including the IOC checklist, now accept seven cormorant genera, Microcarbo, Poikilocarbo, Phalacrocorax, Urile, Gulosus, Nannopterum, and Leucocarbo.